 The cost of pharmacy technician programs ranges from $400 to $40,000 depending on the type of program you choose.

-For example, our Online Pharmacy Technician Program here at Stepful costs $1,999 (even cheaper if you qualify for a scholarship) and takes 4 months to complete.
+For example, our Online Pharmacy Technician Program here at Stepful costs $1,999 (even cheaper if you qualify for a scholarship) and takes 4 months to prepare you to take a certification exam.
+After classes are complete, we provide support for finding externships and jobs.

 Pharmacy technicians commonly work in retail or private pharmacies like Walgreens or CVS.
 In those locations, pharmacy technicians spend their days organizing medications, taking inventory, helping customers, and assisting the pharmacist.